NT912/NT912/README.md

 <a href="https://www.tiktok.com/@nt912" target="blank"><img align="center" src="https://images.wallpapersden.com/image/download/tiktok-logo_bGpsaWiUmZqaraWkpJRnamtlrWZpaWU.jpg" alt="Tiktok" height="30" width="40" /></a>

 ## <p align="center">🚀 &nbsp;Some Language and Tools I Use</p>
-> Tools, languages, and other things that I like to work with.

 <table>
   <tr>